neopragma/ruby-galaxy/README.md

 - Cycle Time - CT in hours:minutes consumed in the activity.
 - VA Time (Value-Add Time) - time in hours:minutes during which value was added to the product.
 - NVA Time (Non-Value-Add Time) - time in hours:minutes consumed in overhead activity or process waste.
-- PCE (Process Cycle Efficiency) - percentage of Lead Time that was Value-Add Time.
+- PCE (Process Cycle Efficiency) - percentage of Lead Time that was Value-Add Time, cumulative from the start of the project to the present moment.
 - Lead Time - cumulative time from the start of the project to the present moment.

 _Team feeling_